BraveryEdo/Visualizer/README.md

 # Visualizer

-    Open and run tri.pde with Processing @ https://processing.org/ or run the executable files.
+    Open and run tri.pde with Processing @ https://processing.org/.

     Run with music on, click on the visualizer to see some different bar effects.